 AmazonSmile will donate 0.5% of your eligible Amazon purchases to the SWS Fund at no cost to you, when you designate us as your charity of choice using the link below.

 Donations like yours have funded laptops, iPads, books, Kindles, field trips, basic classroom supplies, robotics equipment, art supplies, calculators, music supplies and instruments.

 We look forward to funding curriculum development, field trips, learning gardens, sports dteams, dictionaries and reading materials, cultural exchanges and much more.

-THANK YOU TO OUR FAMILY FOUNDATIONS & MATCHING GRANTORS
+THANK YOU TO OUR FAMILY FOUNDATIONS, MATCHING GRANTORS & MAJOR DONORS

 Bobrow/Tanabe Family Foundation